-Scheuermann disease; Roundback; Hunchback; Postural kyphosis
+Scheuermann disease; Roundback; Hunchback; Postural kyphosis; Neck pain - kyphosis

-Kyphosis is a curving of the spine that causes a bowing or rounding of the back, which leads to a hunchback or slouching posture.
+Kyphosis is a curving of the spine that causes a bowing or rounding of the back.
+This leads to a hunchback or slouching posture.

 Kyphosis can occur at any age, although it is rare at birth.